 Since Scrum requires work to be completed in increments during Sprints, this means that errors or defects get noticed earlier through repetitive quality testing, rather than when the final product or service is near completion.
 Moreover, important quality-related tasks (e.g., development, testing, and documentation) are completed as part of the same Sprint by the same team—this ensures that quality is inherent in any deliverable created as part of a Sprint.
 Such deliverables from Scrum projects, which are potentially shippable, are referred to as ‘Done.’

 Thus, continuous improvement with repetitive testing optimizes the probability of achieving the expected quality levels in a Scrum project.
-Constant discussions between the Scrum Core Team and stakeholders (including customers and users) with actual increments of the product being delivered at the end of every Sprint, ensures that the gap between customer expectations from the project and actual deliverables produced is constantly reduced.
+Constant discussions between the Scrum Core Team and business stakeholders (including customers and users) with actual increments of the product being delivered at the end of every Sprint, ensures that the gap between customer expectations from the project and actual deliverables produced is constantly reduced.

 The Scrum Guidance Body may also provide guidelines about quality which may be relevant to all Scrum projects in the organization.